containers/podman-desktop/website/docs/kubernetes/minikube/restarting-your-minikube-cluster.md

 #### Workaround

 Minikube has no command to restart a cluster.
-Therefore, Podman Desktop stops the Minikube cluster, starts it again, and hopes for the best.
+Therefore, Podman Desktop stops the Minikube cluster, and starts it again.
 The Minikube cluster might not restart successfully.
 In that case: